-Unlike a business, an individual debtor doesn’t need an attorney to file for bankruptcy relief.
-But it's not always a good idea.
-Whether it will make sense will likely depend on:
+Unlike a business bankruptcy, an individual debtor doesn't need an attorney to file for bankruptcy relief.
+But it's not always a good idea to do so.
+Whether filing on your own will make sense will likely depend on:

 Learn about the differences between Chapter 7 and 13.

 If you have a simple Chapter 7, you will have a better chance of completing your case without a bankruptcy lawyer.
 The hallmarks of a simple Chapter 7 would include a:

 But keep in mind that even filing a simple Chapter 7 bankruptcy requires a fair amount of time and research on your part.
 If you want to complete your case, obtain a discharge, and not put any of your property at risk, you have to:

 It's usually best for any bankruptcy filer to hire an attorney.
 That said, as discussed above, individuals can represent themselves in the right circumstances.
 It just depends on the case and the comfort level of the person.